cubits/cubits-ruby/README.md

 Requests a quote for a *"buy"* or *"sell"* operation.

-Quotes provide estimation of the exchange rate for a given amount and operation type.
+Quotes contain information about the current Cubits exchange rate for a certain operation type of a certain amount and can serve as an estimation for subsequent buy or sell requests.

 #### .create
 Creates a new quote.

-For a list of accepted and returned parameters, see `POST /api/v1/quotes` page in the [Cubits Help Center](https://cubits.com/help) Developer's section.
+For a list of accepted and returned parameters, see the `POST /api/v1/quotes` page in the [Cubits Help Center](https://cubits.com/help) Developer's section.

 ```ruby